Directions 941-637-0077

 How are grant applications evaluated?

-Our new Grants Review Committee, comprised of community volunteers and experts, will conduct a thorough and impartial assessment of each application, based on the strength of the organization’s finances, leadership, and programs within the community.
+Our new Grants Committee, comprised of trained community volunteers with area expertise, will conduct a thorough and impartial assessment of each application, based on the strength of the organization’s finances, leadership, and effectiveness of programs within the community.

 When will I be notified about the decision on my application?

-Applicants will receive communication via email regarding the status of their application at the end of April 2025.
+Applicants will receive communication via email regarding the status of their application in November, with plans for funding delivery by year end.

 What happens if my application is approved?
 Not approved?